google/comprehensive-rust/src/basic-syntax/string-slices.md

 <details>

 * `&str` introduces a string slice, which is an immutable reference to UTF-8 encoded string data stored in a block of memory.
 String literals (`”Hello”`), are stored in the program’s binary.

 * Rust’s `String` type is a wrapper around a vector of bytes.
 As with a `Vec<T>`, it is owned.

-* As with many other types

-* `String::from` creates a string from a string literal; `String::new` creates a new empty string, to which string data can be added using the `to_string` method.
+* As with many other types `String::from()` creates a string from a string literal; `String::new()` creates a new empty string, to which string data can be added using the `push()` and `push_str()` methods.

-* The `push_str` method appends a string slice to the string.
+* The `format!()` macro is a convenient way to generate an owned string from dynamic values.
+It accepts the same format specification as `println!()`.

 * You can borrow `&str` slices from `String` via `&` and optionally range selection.

 * For C++ programmers: think of `&str` as `const char*` from C++, but the one that always points to a valid string in memory.
 Rust `String` is a rough equivalent of `std::string` from C++ (main difference: it can only contain UTF-8 encoded bytes and will never use a small-string optimization).

 </details>